Arapaima gigas: Distribution and history

-A. gigas is native to freshwater in the basin of the Amazon River and Tocantins-Araguaia (Brazil) river basins; it is known to occur in Brazil and Peru.

-In Bolivia and Peru known as paiche, it is considered an invasive species in most parts, affecting local native species and the ecosystem.
+A. gigas is native to freshwater in the basin of the Amazon River and Tocantins–Araguaia (Brazil) river basins; it is known to occur in Brazil and Peru.
+In Bolivia and Peru it is known as paiche, and is considered an invasive species in most parts, affecting local native species and the ecosystem.
 Other small populations have been found in the Iquitos region of Peru, and four distinct rivers in Ecuador, Colombia and Guyana.

 Its populations are increasing and becoming more common in its non-native range, yet is rapidly declining in its native range.
 It was first found in 1976, introduced into the Madre de Dios region in Peru, for aquaculture.
 In about a decade, arapaimas were found in Bolivian waters due to the connection of the Madre de Dios basin to the Beni River in Bolivia.
 Rising water of aquaculture ponds allowed fish to escape into the watershed and establishing populations outside of containment.

 Current distribution in Bolivia is characterized by 70 registered distribution points, including small rivers, lagoons, and streams between the Beni and Madre de Dios (Peru) rivers.
 Historical reports of arapaima sightings started north near the border of Peru, then traveled downstream as populations began to establish and spatially separate.
 In less than 30 years, the species has invaded the Madre de Dios and Beni watersheds.

 The species has been introduced to parts of East Asia, both for fishing purposes and accidentally.
 The fish are found in flooded forest areas where they reproduce during the wet season; they relocate to lakes after water levels drop.
 It is also distributed by ornamental aquaculture and commonly pet-traded in Europe, North America, South America, and Asia.
 There are fish farms in Thailand and Malaysia.
 It is particularly prominent in Java and Sumatra regions in Indonesia.
 Studies found some single individuals in freshwater or dead in shallow water.
 One finding recorded a total of 22 individuals in Surabaya, which is the second largest Indonesian city.

 A 13-million-year-old fossil of arapaima (or very similar species) has been found in Colombia, in the Villavieja Formation, which dates from the Miocene epoch.